 As you read the document you will see some terms that are bold and underlined.
-This means that the term is a reference to another section of the document.
+This means that the term is a reference to another section of the document (or in the "About Your Health Care Benefits" document).

 In addition, Citigroup in no way guarantees the payment of any benefit which may be or become due to any person under any plan.